 Step 3: Very carefully, remove the core from all six apples.
 Peel the apples and set them aside.

-HINT: If you do not want your apples to turn yellow, you can put water and two teaspoons of lemon juice into a large bowl and soak the apples while you prep the dumpling crust and sauce.
+👀 Sandi Says: To prevent your apples from turning yellow, mix water and two teaspoons of lemon juice in a large bowl, then soak the apples while preparing the dumpling crust and sauce.

 Preheat the oven to 375ºF, and be sure the oven rack is set to the middle position.